Should you refinance your mortgage or tap into your equity?

 - A home equity line of credit (HELOC), which allows you to draw up to a specific amount and repay those funds over a set period of time at a variable interest rate.

-At Figure, we offer a unique home equity loan that combines the best of both worlds.
+At Figure, we offer a unique home equity line that combines the best of both worlds.
 Our flexible fixed-rate solution gives you full access to your funds up front and also allows you to make additional draws once you’ve paid down your original loan.
 Plus, you can get approved in five minutes, funding in five days.2